SofEng-Coursework/OurProject/planning/interview.md

 Can you describe a recent experience where you had to wait in line for a service or support, and what could have made that experience better for you?

-What specific industries or businesses do you think could benefit the most from implementing a virtual queueing system, and why?
+What industries or businesses could benefit the most from implementing a virtual queueing system, and why?

 What features or functionalities would make you more likely to choose a business or service that offers a virtual queueing system over those that do not?